 A Studio in the Woods began as the homestead and studios of Lucianne and Joe Carmichael.
 In 1969, the Carmichaels purchased the site and sought to preserve the 7.66 acres of bottomland hardwood forest for its great value as wetlands and as a powerful source of creative inspiration and education.
+Learn more about the history of our land here.
 For thirty years they created ceramics, wood and metal sculptures, and furniture in their tranquil forest by the Mississippi River while Lucianne served as the innovative principal of McDonogh #15 elementary school in the French Quarter and Joe lobbied on behalf of public education in Baton Rouge.
 The Carmichaels frequently offered students, artists, educators and environmentalists opportunities to visit and learn about the natural environment and its creative power.
 From this activity grew more formal artists residencies and the need to support these residencies financially.
 In 2001, with the encouragement and consultation of artists, environmentalists, and wider community members, A Studio in the Woods was formed.

 Since then we have hosted more than 150 residents including writers, painters, sculptors, theater artists, musicians, composers, dancers, choreographers, filmmakers, photographers, architects, multi-disciplinary/ multi-media artists and scholars.